kartikJ-9/Bike-Sharing-Trend-Prediction-using-R/README.md

 The split ratio for train:test is 75:25.

+ROC Curve is used to analyze the efficiency of the model.

 Future Work:

 -Cross Validation to perform validation.
 It is often found that cross validation increases the accuracy and interpretability of the model.